“Chez Poiret”

 Barbier was a favorite among the haute couture fashion world of Paris and illustrated many of their clothing advertisements.
 This particular painting graced the cover of the fashion magazine, Les Modes, in April of 1912.
 It served as visual marketing for Poiret’s style.

 Paul Poiret was a French fashion designer who lived from 1879 to 1944.
-He was known as “‘Le Magnifique” and modernized fashion through the abandonment of the corset, redefining the female silhouette.
+He was known as “‘Le Magnifique” and modernized fashion through the abandonment of the corset, redefining the silhouette of a woman.
 Additionally, he had a unique technique of draping rather than tailoring outfits.
 As seen in this piece here, Poiret was heavily influenced by Orientalism, an imitation by artists and writers in Europe and America of Middle Eastern and Asian cultures.

 Poiret was born in Paris to a poor family.
 From a very early age, Poiret’s main interest was in designing clothes.
 At his first job as an apprentice to an umbrella maker, Poiret would collect the scraps of material from the umbrella patterns and make clothes for his sister’s dolls.